rachelramido/amaysim-automation-exercise-javascript-cypress/README.md

 1. Fork this repository. as below:
 ![Fork](/readme-assets/fork.png)
 ![New Fork](/readme-assets/new_fork.png)
-If you need it, here are the [intructions] (https://docs.github.com/en/get-started/quickstart/fork-a-repo) on Github for how to crate a fork.
+If you need it, here are the detailed intructions on Github on how to do this: https://docs.github.com/en/get-started/quickstart/fork-a-repo

 Note: **Please make all your changes on this fork, and NOT on the original repo.**